clemsos/writings/_quora/2015-02-22-What-are-some-nice-locally-made-Thai-gifts-that-will-be-appreciated-by-people-in-China.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to What are some nice locally made Thai gifts that will be appreciated by people in China? - Quora
+    What are some nice locally made Thai gifts that will be appreciated by people in China? - Quora
 ---